Economy:Projections

 Fastest-Growing Occupational Groups

-Computer and mathematical occupations are projected to grow the second fastest as demand increases for workers who can model, interpret, and analyze data.
+Computer and mathematical occupations are projected to grow the fastest of any occupational group from 2023 to 2033 as demand increases for workers who can model, interpret, and analyze data.

 Fastest-Growing Occupations